kiwicom/orbit/packages/orbit-components/src/Popover/README.md

 ## Props

-Table below contains all types of the props available in the Popover component.
+The table below contains all types of props available in the Popover component.

 | Name           | Type                     | Default             | Description                                                                                                                                      |
 | :------------- | :----------------------- | :------------------ | :----------------------------------------------------------------------------------------------------------------------------------------------- |